 If you are flirting, or going further, with people online do not think it is hidden.
 The immediacy and accessibility of the Internet plus the fact that we usually interact with it while alone, gives us the misguided impression of privacy when it is painfully the opposite.
 People like Chris Lee, former U.S. Congressman, learned that fact the hard way.

-If it is too difficult to follow any of these suggestions and you really want to keep your relationship intact, talk to your partner directly about your struggles.
+If it is too difficult to follow any of these suggestions regarding avoiding an Online Affair and you really want to keep your relationship intact, talk to your partner directly about your struggles.
 Then consider getting help, either together or just for yourself, before you go too far.